Integrative Biology

 Total normative time is five years.

-• A course in evolutionary biology is the only specific course required of all graduate students.
+• A course in evolutionary biology is required of all graduate students.
 It must be taken for a letter grade during the graduate program if it was not completed during the student's undergraduate education.
+See below for the other required courses.
 A student's supervisory committee may suggest courses as well.

 • Four semesters of residency as required by the Graduate Division.
 This means you must be registered for a minimum of four semesters.
 There are no departmental unit requirements for the Ph.D. program.